 Medical Alert Medical alerts are for medically diagnosed, potentially life-threatening health conditions that may require emergency medical care.

 This alert is for students who are receiving ELL services.
-It is manually added and deleted.
+It is automatically added and deleted based on the start and end dates when the student is registered for an ELL program.

 This alert indicates that the student has a student services designation.
 This alert is automatically generated and deleted when a designation is assigned or removed.